mburns/mburns.github.io/_posts/2014-08-27-What-Happened-to-Motorola-Chicago-magazine?-September-2014.md

 ---
 layout: post
-title: "What Happened to Motorola |
+title: "What Happened to Motorola"
-Chicago magazine
-    |  September 2014"
 tags:
 - pocket
 date:  "2014-08-27 16:58:37"